casdoor/casdoor-website/docs/basic/try-with-docker.md

 Then run

 ```
-docker run  -p 8000:8000 -v /path/to/app.conf:/conf casbin/casdoor:latest
+docker run  -p 8000:8000 -v /path/to/conf/:/conf/ casbin/casdoor:latest
 ```

-The `/path/to/app.conf` refers to the path to the **folder** containing app.conf.
+The `/path/to/conf/` refers to the path to the **folder** containing `app.conf`.

 Anyway just **mount the app.conf to /conf/app.conf** and start it.